 We were able to raise funds for these supplies by our online fundraiser.
 Thank you to everyone who contributed and helped us make Camp Farmstead and Asheville Farmstead School safe for all students and staff members.

 "I am really impressed with how intentionally you all are looking at your protocol for reopening.
 This makes me feel very safe in a very unsafe time."

 - Proud Parent

 Now more than ever, it is going to take our village looking out for one another to create a successful and safe school for all.
 As COVID-19 continues to play a factor in our operations, we are moving our policies and procedures away from being dependent on an individual’s vaccination status to being based on the community transmission rates released by the CDC.

 During All Stages:

 - Any student who is on campus and shows signs and symptoms of a cold will be asked to wear a mask for the remainder of the day.
 Should a family want to opt-out of their child wearing a mask, they will be notified and required to come to pick up their student within 45 minutes of the initial call from the Farmstead.

-- Anyone who registers a fever of 100 degrees Fahrenheit will be removed from the group and sent home.
-Picked up within 45 minutes of the initial call.
+- Anyone who registers a fever of 100 degrees Fahrenheit will be asked to wear a mask, be socially distanced, and be sent home.
+Parents will be required to pick up within 45 minutes of the initial call.